deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 > </details>

-> Table 3 shows the ablation study results on the effects of sequence pre-training and data augmentation on the unconditional protein generation performance of DPLM-2, demonstrating that both strategies significantly improve the model's performance, especially in generating long proteins.
+> Table 8 shows the ablation study results on the self-mixup training strategy, demonstrating its effectiveness in improving the diversity of generated protein samples.

 {{< table-caption >}}